KeirPar/KeirPar/README.md

 ## Hi 👋 I'm Keir Parnitzke
 I'm a 3rd-year Computer Science major with a Mathematics minor at the University of British Columbia.
-Aspiring cybersecurity professional with a focus on Linux systems administration, security analysis, and mathematical applications in computing.
+Aspiring software professional with a focus on Java, Linux systems administration, security analysis, and mathematical applications in computing.

 ## Technical Skills